 To help you keep track of your eligible payments and months of service, you can complete this form annually with your employer.
 This is not a requirement, but will help to ensure that you receive credit for all eligible payments.
 It is ultimately up to you to prove that you worked full time in an eligible job for the full 10 years.
 Most employers will not keep employment records for more than a few years—so having your employer complete this form annually gives you a record of your full-time employment with an eligible employer.

-After you and your employer complete this form, retain a copy and submit the original to your loan servicer.
-If you don’t know who that is, you can go to the National Student Loan Data System (NSLDS®) to find out.
+After you and your employer complete this form, retain a copy and submit the original to the address on the top of the form.

 Your servicer will likely change after you file this form, because the U.S. Department of Education has assigned FedLoan Servicing (PHEAA) to be the one servicer to work with all PSLF candidates.